 Since our founding in 1920, protecting and promoting the right of every citizen to vote has been a guiding principle of the League.
 South Carolina's state and local Leagues sponsor debates and forums to educate voters about where candidates stand on important issues.
 We register voters, offer them nonpartisan information about issues and candidates, and promote voter turnout.
 Last year, along with a diverse coalition of groups, we mobilized to ensure the reauthorization of the Voting Rights Act of 1965.
 To ensure that citizens, not special interests, own government the LWV has been involved in campaign finance, lobbying and ethics reform efforts in the our state and nation.

 The League does not endorse political parties or candidates, but undertakes meticulous analysis and study to arrive at member consensus on critical issues.

-Action agenda items prioritized by convention delegates for focus in the coming biennium are: voter access, ethics reform, redistricting, judicial independence and diversity, education, tax reform, criminal/juvenile justice, transportation, natural resources, expanding medicaid,.
+Action agenda items prioritized by convention delegates for focus in the coming biennium are: voter access, ethics reform, redistricting, judicial independence and diversity, education, tax reform, criminal/juvenile justice, transportation, and natural resources.